The tests you must arrange for bovine TB, what happens if your cattle test positive, when cattle must be slaughtered, and compensation.

 - you’re up to date with your routine TB testing

 - they have no reason to suspect TB infection is present in your cattle

-APHA will suspend your herd’s TB free status if:
+Your herd’s TB free status will be lost if:

 - at least one animal has failed the TB skin test (so is a ‘reactor’ animal)

-- at least one animal has had 2 inconclusive skin test results consecutively
+- at least one animal has 2 consecutive inconclusive skin test results

 - the slaughterhouse, knacker’s yard or hunt kennel that you sent cattle to reports carcass lesions typical of TB